In a cohousing community you can live with less and have more: more friendship, more time, more space, more ease.

-Unfamiliar with cohousing?
-Here’s the basic idea: you get your own private home, situated inside a friendly and cooperative community.
+Here’s the basic idea: you get your own private home, situated inside a friendly, cooperative, and close-knit community.
 On a practical level, this means there are nearby neighbors on hand to watch your kids while you run to the store.
 Or give you a lift to the airport.
 Or loan you an egg or a cup of sugar… just like in your grandma’s day.

-One of the most treasured aspects of most cohousing communities is the common house with its large kitchen and dining area for shared meals, a kids playroom, and perhaps a place to watch the Olympics or the Oscars.
-Central mailboxes, shared walkways, open space, and gardens give us plenty of chance to say hi and catch up with our neighbors.
+One of the most treasured aspects of many cohousing communities is the common house with its large kitchen and dining area, a kids playroom, and perhaps a place to watch the Olympics or the Oscars.
+Central mailboxes, shared walkways, open space, and gardens give us plenty of opportunities to say hi and catch up with our neighbors.

 We, the future residents, are designing our dream community together, making this project unique compared to anything else available in Truckee.
 We invite you to come join us and add your dreams to the vision!

-- Interviewed: Architect Charles Durrett on the Past and Promise of Cohousing
+- Architect Charles Durrett on the Past and Promise of Cohousing